BNaledi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 9-Delete an empty directory in a specific directory.
 Task 10-Change current directory to previous one.
 Task 11-Long format lists all files incl (.) files,files in: current directory,parent of working directory,/boot directory (in this order).
+Task 11-Prints file type of file in specific directory.